Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 To tie them together and prepare a dictionary for `setState` back in the `App` component, we need to add a little big of logic.
 We're going to build a dictionary of county household incomes and remove any empty salaries.

-{crop-start: 63, crop-end: 90, format: javascript}
+{crop-start: 63, crop-end: 90, format: javascript, line-numbers: false}
 ![Tie the datasets together](code_samples/es6v2/DataHandling.js)

 The first line should be one of those `cleanX` functions like we had above.
 I'm not sure how I missed it.